Extraterritorial abduction: Israel

 Israel abducted Nazi war criminal Adolf Eichmann from Argentina in 1960, nuclear whistleblower Mordechai Vanunu from Italy in 1986, and Dirar Abu Seesi from Ukraine in 2011.

+South Africa

+During the apartheid era, the Security Branch and South African Defence Force frequently carried out cross-border abductions to kidnap anti-apartheid activists from neighbouring states.
+The report of the Truth and Reconciliation Commission detailed abductions from the 1960s through the 1980s, occurring in Lesotho, Swaziland, Botswana, Zambia and Mozambique.
+Many abductees were tortured, forced to become informants (askaris), or murdered.
+Some were brought to criminal trial.
+In 1991, during the transition to democracy, the Appellate Division found in the case of S v Ebrahim that the courts had no jurisdiction to try defendants who had been abducted from foreign countries by agents of the government.

 Saudi Arabia

 Prince Sultan bin Turki bin Abdulaziz, Jamal Ahmad Khashoggi, and many other critics of the Saudi authorities have been abducted and then murdered or rendered against their will to Saudi Arabia since 1979.

 South Korea

 Isang Yun was abducted from West Germany in 1967 and taken to South Korea, but he returned to West Germany in 1969.

 Turkey

 Kosovo, Gabon, Sudan, the Republic of Moldova, Azerbaijan, Ukraine, Malaysia, Switzerland and Mongolia: Turkish nationals connected with the opposition Gülen movement have been abducted and forcibly returned to Turkey without extradition proceedings.